cegonse/srtm2tiff/README.md

 # srtm2tiff

-srtm2tiff is an open-source command line tool to convert NASA HGT elevation files from the SRTM Hubble mission to TIFF raster files.
+srtm2tiff is an open-source command line tool to convert NASA HGT elevation files from the SRTM Shuttle radar mission to TIFF raster files.

 SRTM format has two variants:
 - SRTM1 files are sampled with a 1 arc-second distance between samples, having 3601 square samples per file.